Your Reliable Chiller,Chiller Unit and Chiller System Manufacturer from China

 Leaks, air, moisture, and oil can all adversely affect refrigerant.
 It’s not unheard of for refrigerant to contain ten percent oil in old model chillers, resulting in a twenty percent decrease inefficiency.

 Water Temperature and Flow Rate

-The temperature of entering condenser water affects system efficiency, with lower temperatures improving system operations.
+The temperature of entering condenser water affects your chiller efficiency, with lower temperatures improving system operations.
 Chilled water flow rates are also an issue.

-Most chilled water system design and operation manuals recommend a flow rate of three to twelve feet per second.
+Most of the chiller’s design and operation manuals recommend a flow rate of three to twelve feet per second.

 Any less, and system efficiency drops.
 Any higher, and you increase noise, vibrations, and erosion risks.

 All starters and motors associated with the system should be checked regularly for the following:

 – Inaccurate safety and sensor calibrations on microprocessor controls

 – Hot spots and worn contacts on electrical connections, wiring, and switchgear